 Today Jeffrey Yuen is recognized internationally as a master scholar, teacher and practitioner of Classical Chinese Medicine.
 This includes Acupuncture, Herbal Medicine, Nutrition/Dietetics, the therapeutic use of Stones and Essential Oils, Tai Qi, Qi Gong and Daoism.
 Indeed, as a Daoist priest, Jeffrey is at the forefront of the restoration of the spiritual roots of Chinese Medicine.
 His teachings rooted in the spiritual tradition of Daoist mysticism bring a clarity, wisdom and depth to Chinese Medicine rarely found today.

-Jeffery Yuen is the Dean for Academic Affairs for the Acupuncture Programme at the Swedish Institute, New York, USA.
+Jeffery Yuen was the Dean for Academic Affairs for the Acupuncture Programme at the Swedish Institute, New York, USA.
 His teachings have served as the basis of the first Ph.D. program developed in the field of Classical Chinese Medicine, now offered at the American University of Complementary Medicine in Los Angeles.
 He is president of the International Tai Chi Institute of New York City.
-He maintains a practice in New York City as an herbalist, with a special focus on caring for people with cancer.